angeloreale/public-radio-alexa-skill/README.md

 It was built for a scenario where a radio has 2 live channels in Airtime.pro.
 Obviously, anything can be adapted here.

+Just search for the string `YOUR_RADIO` to find places to replace.

 References I used: https://github.com/alexa-samples/skill-sample-nodejs-audio-player

 I hope you find this useful.